akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 an unbounded, or a bounded, but dropping mailbox.
 Akka Stream processing entities have bounded "mailboxes" that do not drop.

-Before we move on, let's define some basic terminology which will be used though out the entire documentation:
+Before we move on, let's define some basic terminology which will be used throughout the entire documentation:

 Stream
   An active process that involves moving and transforming data.